irisraine/economy-bot/README.md

 - **Shop**: Spend your frogs on a variety of items including songs, soundpads, art, memes, wise quotes, premium roles, and more.
 - **Catch Frogs**: Try your luck in the swamp to catch frogs with a certain probability.
 - **Transfer Frogs**: Easily transfer frogs to other users.
+- **Hold Quizzes**: Create and hold quizzes and thereby allowing members of your server to demonstrate their erudition.
 - **Admin Controls**: Special options for admins to adjust prices and configure settings.

 ## Commands